ethernodeio/pristine-typescript-nodejs/README.md

 There are a lack of repositories to start from to build community driven open source projects.
 Pristine Typescript is a complete starting point, it follows a Documentation Driven Development approach, and can be used as a resource to augment existing documentation.

+## Generated Clients
+This pristine OpenRPC starting point auto generates clients to interact with this server when released via `semantic-release`.
+You can test out the generated ones from this repo:

+### Typescript/Javascript

+`npm install @etclabscore/pristine-typescript-openrpc-server-client`

+or add this to your `Cargo.toml`

+### Rust
+`pristine-typescript-openrpc-server-client = "1.1.2"`

 ## How to use Pristine in your project

 There are 2 options for using pristine with your project.